natalijabujevic0708/WorldOfGames/README.md

 ## Acknowledgements

 -   My Mentor for continuous helpful feedback.
--   Marina Ferreira for her tutorial how to create Memory game with JavaScript.
+-   Marina Ferreira for her tutorial on how to create a Memory game with JavaScript.
--   TEMPLATED fot their beautiful Full Motion site template.
+-   TEMPLATED for their beautiful Full Motion site template.